Unlocking Mobility with the Graston Technique

 Quick takeaways

-- The Graston Technique is effective for treating scar tissue and fascial restrictions.
+- The Graston Technique effectively addresses scar tissue and fascial restrictions.

 What is the Graston Technique?

-The Graston Technique is a form of soft tissue therapy that uses specially designed instruments to detect and treat areas of scar tissue and fascial restrictions.
-Developed by athletes for athletes, this technique is now widely used in clinics, including Pro Kure Wellness & Health Centre in Surrey, BC, to enhance mobility and alleviate pain.
+The Graston Technique is a form of soft tissue therapy that uses specially designed stainless steel instruments to detect and treat areas of restriction in the body.
+It focuses on breaking down scar tissue and fascial restrictions to promote healing.
+This technique is particularly effective for those recovering from injuries or seeking to improve their overall mobility.

 How Does It Work?